boonespacedog/complexity-vector-1/README.md

 ## Acknowledgments

-Mathematical formalism developed with AI assistance (Claude, Anthropic).
+Mathematical formalism developed with AI assistance.
 All theoretical insights, hypothesis formulation, and scientific claims are the sole responsibility of the author.